Top 15 Vintage Baseball Cards of All Time

 8. Jackie Robinson — 1948 Leaf #79

 Cultural significance here is difficult to overstate — this is the rookie card of the player who integrated the modern major leagues.
-Every serious vintage collection has at least tried to include one.
+See the Jackie Robinson hub.

 10. Ted Williams — 1939 Play Ball #92